 STAR Rated Properties

-If your complaint relates to facilities at the property and standard of the accommodation you can contact AAA Tourism if the property is STAR rated.
+If your complaint relates to facilities at the property and standard of the accommodation you can contact STAR Ratings Australia if the property is STAR rated.

 Deposits and Cancellation Fees